NY to GA Moving Specialists

 New York to Georgia Moving Guide

 Planning a 1,121 mile interstate move from New York to Georgia?
 This moving guide will help you compare living in New York vs Georgia across 7 important categories.
-Compare the pros & cons (like high cost of living vs lower housing prices), food & health (like Bagels vs Peaches), real estate & housing (brownstone, modern high-rise vs colonial, craftsman), weather & wardrobe, cost of living & taxes (it's more expensive in New York), politics & religion, and education.
+Compare the pros & cons (like sky-high rent vs affordable housing), food & health (like Bagels vs Peaches), real estate & housing (brownstone, modern high-rise vs colonial, craftsman), weather & wardrobe, cost of living & taxes (it's more expensive in New York), politics & religion, and education.

 Key Takeaways: